The Data Governance Problem in 2026

 Information Protection and Sensitivity Labels

-Sensitivity labels are the enforcement mechanism for data classification.
-They travel with the document, controlling access regardless of where the file ends up.
-A document labeled "Confidential — Internal Only" remains encrypted and restricted even if accidentally shared externally.
+Sensitivity labels are crucial for classifying data.
+They stay with the document and control access, no matter where the file goes.
+For example, a document labeled "Confidential — Internal Only" remains encrypted and restricted, even if it is accidentally shared outside the organization.

 Label Taxonomy Design